ombremad/no-comment/README.md

 A list of filters to block comments on various websites

 ## What is this?
+*Everyone has an opinion.
+But do you really need to know?*

 No-comment is a handmade list of filters that you can import into your browser with your favourite adblocker extension.
-It blocks the possibility to view comments by third-party users on websites, so that you can focus on what you really came for.
+It blocks the possibility to view comments by third-party users, on websites where the primary intent is NOT to chat and to comment (ie. video sharing or news websites).

 ## Scope and limitations
 This list was initially created for personal use only.
 As such, for now, it doesn't block a lot, but it's supposed to grow and evolve as time goes on.